gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 So, as you can see, that's not a very recommended situation.
 It's better not to use new to create primitives.

-The same way, if we are going to work a lot with dates, it is recommended to use the library [Moment.js](http://momentjs.com).
+In the same way, if we are going to work a lot with dates, it is recommended to use the library [Moment.js](http://momentjs.com).

 ### Lecture 62: Dangerous aside.
 Arrays and for..in